darshan-raul/apollo11-docs/docs/stages/stage-1/stage-1.md

 # Running the apps in local k8s

-Now that we have all our code working with Docker Compose, it’s time to run it on our local Kubernetes (k8s) cluster.
+Now that we have all our code working with Docker Compose, it's time to run it on our local Kubernetes (k8s) cluster.
 There are multiple options for this:

 - **[Minikube](https://minikube.sigs.k8s.io/docs/start)**
 - **[Kind](https://kind.sigs.k8s.io/docs/user/quick-start#creating-a-cluster)** (Kubernetes in Docker)